exbin/bined-jdeveloper-extension/README.md

 Features
 --------

- - Visualize data as numerical (hexadecimal) codes and text representation
+  * Visualize data as numerical (hexadecimal) codes and text representation
- - Codes can be also binary, octal or decimal
+  * Codes can be also binary, octal or decimal
- - Support for Unicode, UTF-8 and other charsets
+  * Support for Unicode, UTF-8 and other charsets
- - Insert and overwrite edit modes
+  * Insert and overwrite edit modes
- - Searching for text / hexadecimal code with found matches highlighting
+  * Searching for text / hexadecimal code with found matches highlighting
- - Support for undo/redo
+  * Support for undo/redo
- - Support for files with size up to exabytes
+  * Support for files with size up to exabytes

 Compiling
 ---------

 Java Development Kit (JDK) version 8 or later is required to build this project.

 Oracle JDeveloper is necessary for build of this plugin.
-See. http://www.oracle.com/technetwork/developer-tools/jdev/
+See. https://www.oracle.com/technetwork/developer-tools/jdev/

 License
 -------

-Apache License, Version 2.0 - see LICENSE-2.0.txt
+Apache License, Version 2.0 - see LICENSE.txt